 Sometimes as you reach the end of your treatment, extra refinements may be required to give you the very best results.
 Often this is included in your treatment plan and requires a new set of impressions, from which a small set of aligners are made to move your teeth into their final positions.
 Once all tooth movements are completed the most important stage comes next

-4. Results and retention
+4. Results and Retention

 Once you have reached the end of your treatment, it is really important to plan how we are going to hold the teeth in their new position.
 Usually teeth want to move back to their original position.

-Retainers hold the teeth in place so your teeth do not move back to their original position (also known as relapse).
+Hold the teeth in place so your teeth do not move back to their original position (also known as relapse).
 You will require life-long retainer use to ensure you keep your teeth in their new positions.

-Fixed vs removable retainers
+Fixed vs Removable Retainers:

 Retention can either be removable, fixed or commonly – both may be required.
 Your Invisalign® Provider will discuss which options will be used and which would be the best on a case by case basis.